CoderJoeW/CSVAnalyzerPro/README.md

 [View the docs](https://github.com/flaminggenius/CSVAnalyzerPro/wiki)

-Todo
+To-Do
 ----

-Our todo list is contained within our changelog which you can see [Here](https://github.com/flaminggenius/CSVAnalyzerPro/tree/master/CAPBuilds)
+Our To-Do list is contained within our changelog which you can see [Here](https://github.com/flaminggenius/CSVAnalyzerPro/tree/master/CAPBuilds)

 Just select a version and view ChangeLog.txt(Switched to markdown in 0.0.4)